BusyKhalid/security-ci-pipeline/README.md

 ## Usage

-1. Add the workflow file to `.github/workflows/security.yml`.
+1. Download the workflow file from [here](https://github.com/BusyKhalid/security-ci-pipeline/tree/main/.github/workflows) and add it to `.github/workflows/security.yml`.
 2. The pipeline triggers automatically on:
    - Pushes to `main`
    - Pull requests targeting `main`
-   - A scheduled run every Sunday
+   - A scheduled run every Sunday at 10:00 AM UTC
 3. Review detailed scan results in the repository's **Security** tab.

 ## License